 - OS thread management overhead

-For 1000 concurrent conversations, you’d need 1000 threads.
-Each thread needs its database connection.
-That’s 1000 database connections for threads that are 99% idle.
+For 1000 concurrent conversations using traditional job queues like SolidQueue or Sidekiq, you’d need 1000 worker threads.
+Each worker thread holds its database connection for the entire job duration.
+That’s 1000 database connections for threads that are 99% idle, waiting for streaming tokens.

 3. Performance Overhead